 The Web Camera LED glows when the Web Camera is operating.

-Web Camera is a device that allows you to record video or take photographs with your computer.
+Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
 TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.
 Enables the transmission of video and use of video chat via the internet using specialized applications.
+Some models are equipped with a Web Camera.
 Please refer to the Web Camera Application Online Help for details.
+Microphone A built-in microphone allows you to import and record sounds for your application - please refer to the Sound System section in Chapter 3, Operating Basics for more information.

-Do not point the web camera directly at the sun.

-- Do not touch or press strongly on the web camera lens.
+- Do not point the web camera directly at the sun. - Do not touch or press strongly on the web camera lens.
 Doing so may reduce image quality.
 Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty. - When recording in dimly lit environments, select "Night Mode" which allows for brighter images with less noise.